1921

 Only a dim candle would be lit near the pothi sahib on Sant Ji's harmonium.

-Sant Ji led the sadhana with so much love and bairaag that his perna would be drenched after the
+Sant Ji led the sadhana with so much love and bairaag that his perna would be drenched after

 session.